vaniersfrancis/telegram-trading-bot/README.md

-# PulseChain Trading Bot
+# Telegram Trading Bot

-A Telegram-based trading bot built with Node.js and ethers.js for executing trades on PulseChain.
+A Telegram-based trading bot built with Node.js and ethers.js for executing trades on the blockchain.

 ## Features
 - Buy and sell tokens through Telegram commands